Make Yourself A Priority So You Don’t Burn Out with Life Coaching

 There are common problems people experience that prevent them or delay them from taking care of themselves.
 We live in this fast-paced, hectic world, and sometimes people – particularly parents – feel guilty and don’t value themselves enough to make themselves a priority.
 But regardless, we need to make this important enough and ensure that it becomes part of our life.
 I suggest that people not only take these tasks and activities that make them feel good, but I encourage them to actually turn it into habitual behaviour so it becomes a pattern.

 When I run life skills coaching and self-care workshops, people walk away with a self-care plan.
 At the start of the workshops, I will ask for a show of hands to see how many people have a self-care plan.
 And I can tell you, not many people do.
-Hence the reason why I share these concepts – to teach them how to do it for themselves.
+Hence the reason why I share these concepts is to teach them how to do it for themselves.
 It’s life skills education.
-And by teaching you, hopefully this skill will echo right through your family and on to future generations.
+And by teaching you, hopefully, this skill will echo right through your family and on to future generations.

 Indicators You Are Not Taking Care Of Yourself